joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 export default ContactList
 ```

-The React element that we return must be children of a single element, so we wrap everything inside of a `div` tag.
+The React element that we return must be children of a single parent element, in this example we are wraping everything inside of a `div` tag.

-Returning to our `App.js` file, we can now display our new component:
+Returning to our `App.js` file, we can now import our `ContactList` component and display our new component:

 ```js
 import React from 'react';